 - Some packages that contain this medicine have latex in them.
 Tell your doctor if your child is allergic to latex rubber.

 - This vaccine will not treat an active infection.
-If your child has an infection due to tetanus, diphtheria, or pertussis (whooping cough), your child needs a different medicine.
+If your child has an infection due to tetanus, diphtheria, or pertussis, your child will need medicine to treat these infections.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Bluish-colored skin, lips, or nails